michaelkornblum/juice-bar/README.md

 From the command line, enter:
 ```
 gulp
+Gulp wil start by cleaning out the ```roots/public``` directory and perform a series of build tasks before starting the file watcher and browser-sync server.
+Once your browser window opens to reveal a test page, Juice Bar is ready to help you build your website.
 ```
-Gulp wil start by cleaning out the ```roots/public``` directory and perform a series of build tasks before starting the file watcher and browser-sync server.
-Juice Bar is now ready to help you build your website.

 ### OSX Installation Guide

 #### Install C++ Compiler
-Juice Bar's Gulp component requires the use of a C++ compiler in order to work correctly.
+Juice Bar's requires the use of a C++ compiler in order to work correctly.
 This is due to the fact that Roots and two Gulp plugins are compiled from source during the course of installation.
 Fortunately X-Code comes bundled with such a compiler.
 X-Code is available as a free download from the Apple App Store.

 #### Install Node.js
 On Mac OSX, it is imperative that you have Node.js installed using the Node Version Manager(NVM).
 If you have installed the Node binary from the website, delete it and start over.
 For detailed instructions on how to install NVM, go to  [the nvm github repo](https://github.com/creationix/nvm).